 If you’re already a volunteer and you have a group you’d like to bring along with you, please encourage them to get involved.

-Volunteers can bring children with them to the festival, but for legal and safety reasons children must not accompany volunteers while they are on duty.
+Volunteers can bring children with them to the festival, but for legal and safety reasons children must not accompany volunteers while they are on duty, and are not allowed in to the back area.
 Your children remain your responsibility during the festival.

 Some teams operate in the week before the festival is open to the public.
 The festival site is being built during this time and, as safety is the priority, must not to be accessed by anyone who is not required as a volunteer or member of staff.
 The campsite is also under construction during this week and is unsuitable for children and families.